 About us :

-The Dur Untash Studies Centre (DUSC) was established in 2018 as an independent research study centre working alongside the Ahwazna Foundation.
+The Dur Untash Studies Centre (DUSC) was established in 2018 as an independent research study centre.
 The DUSC’s primary objective is to provide credible and informative analysis, research, studies and other information resources on the Ahwazi cause and related issues, including materials related to other minorities in Iran, and on Iran’s domestic and regional affairs.
 The DUSC also provides analysis of the effects of Iran’s direct and indirect intervention in Arab nations and focuses on relevant regional and international development-related issues, as well as providing current affairs coverage of regional and international affairs, an important asset in a historically transformative period, and assessing their repercussions on the Ahwazi people and other peoples in Iran.

 The DUSC is interested in increasing and expanding academic research into the previously overlooked Ahwazi cause and disseminating knowledge and analysis through all media platforms and using all forms of communication technology; through this multimedia approach, we hope to contribute to increasing the currently limited levels of knowledge about all aspects of the Ahwazi cause, advancing media exposure and strategic understanding of Ahwaz both domestically and internationally.
 The centre also devotes a great deal of its research activity to studying and analysing the various political, economic, social, cultural, historical and identity-related aspects of the Ahwazi community.